yaml/yaml-spec/doc/glossary.md

   An alias is a reference to a node.
   Anchors and tags are annotations to nodes.

+* Null

+  Null is a native value supported by most schemas.
+  The plain value `null` as well as the plain empty value is most often used to represent it.

 ## P

 * Parser / Parse

-  A parser is processor in the load stack that reads tokens, matches them against a grammar and write events.
+  A parser is the processor in the load stack that reads tokens, matches them against a grammar and write events.
   It make also throw an error if the tokens don't match the grammar.
   The events are usually consumed by the composer to create a DOM, but they might also be processed directly by a streaming application.

+* Plain Scalar

+  Plain refers to the quoting style of a scalar where the value is unquoted; as opposed to single/double quoted or literal or folded styles.
+  A scalar-value event contains a flag as to whether the scalar was plain or not.
+  Plain scalars are often assigned tags based on their content value.

 * Processor